Key Takeaways

 - Q8_0: ~70 GB — effectively indistinguishable from full-precision output

 What separates llama.cpp’s approach from competitors like GPTQ or AWQ is the imatrix — importance matrix — quantization method.
 Standard quantization applies uniform compression across all weight layers.
 Imatrix quantization identifies which layers contribute most to output quality and preserves their precision while compressing less critical layers more aggressively.
-Same file size, measurably better output.
+At the same file size, the output measurably improves.

 Runs on Everything From a Raspberry Pi to an 8×GPU Server

 llama.cpp supports more hardware backends than any competing open-source inference engine.
-That’s not aspirational marketing — it’s a direct consequence of writing the entire project in portable C/C++ rather than locking it to a single vendor’s toolkit.
+That comes directly from writing the whole project in portable C/C++ instead of tying it to one vendor’s toolkit.

 | Hardware | Backend | Supported Since | Typical Use Case |